kiranshendge/GroceryBooking/README.md

     - View list of available grocery items
     - Book multiple grocery items in a single order

 We have implemented using Nodejs, Express, Prisma (ORM) and MySQL.
-We have followed Clean architecture.
+Containerization is achieved using Docker Compose.
+For API endpoint details, Kindly find the postman collection "GroceryShopping.postman_collection".